Skip to Main Content

 1. The Experiential Courses Requirement, which requires completion of at least six credits of experiential courses and is satisfied through:

-• The Skills Course Requirement, which can be satisfied by taking at least designated “Skills” course;
+• The Skills Course Requirement, which can be satisfied by taking at least one designated “Skills” course;

-• The Drafting Course Requirement, which can be satisfied by taking at least one designated “Drafting” course, which is a course with the primary objective to instruct in how to successfully draft legal documents; and,
+• The Drafting Course Requirement, which can be satisfied by taking at least one designated “Drafting” course, which is a course with the primary objective to instruct in how to successfully draft legal documents.

-• The Legal Skills Course, which is a two-credit hour course designed to develop skills necessary for the practice of law, including but not limited to: reviewing, understanding, and synthesizing discovery responses; drafting client letters; drafting persuasive and objective briefs; and performing variations of these tasks under the timed conditions required by the Multi-State Performance Test;
+• For students who entered prior to Fall 2023, the Legal Skills Course, which is designed to develop skills necessary for the practice of law, including but not limited to: reviewing, understanding, and synthesizing discovery responses; drafting client letters; drafting persuasive and objective briefs; and performing variations of these tasks under the timed conditions required by the Multi-State Performance Test, is part of the Experiential Courses Requirement.

 1. The Professional Responsibility Course, which is a three or two-credit hour course having the following goals: (a) to teach the basic rules and doctrines of professional responsibility that students will need to practice law and to pass the Multistate Professional Responsibility examination; and, (b) to enable students to think critically about what it means to be a professional responsible lawyer.